Inland Northern American English: Phonology and phonetics

 Based on Labov et al.; averaged F1/F2 means for speakers from the Inland North. //æ// is higher and fronter than //ɛ//, while //ʌ// is more retracted than //ɑ//.

-A Midwestern accent (which may refer to other dialectal accents as well), Chicago accent, or Great Lakes accent are all common names in the United States for the sound quality produced by speakers of this dialect.
+A Midwestern accent (which may refer to other regional accents as well), Chicago accent, or Great Lakes accent are all common names in the United States for the sound quality produced by speakers of this dialect.
 Many of the characteristics listed here are not necessarily unique to the region and are oftentimes found elsewhere in the Midwest.

-Northern Cities Vowel Shift
+Northern cities vowel shift

 Northern Cities Shift as a vowel chart, based on image in Labov, Ash, and Boberg (1997)'s "A national map of the regional dialects of American English".

-The Northern Cities Vowel Shift, or simply Northern Cities Shift, is a chain shift of vowels and the defining accent feature of the Inland North dialect region, though it can also be found, variably, in the neighboring Upper Midwest and Western New England accent regions.
+The Northern cities vowel shift, or simply Northern cities shift, is a chain shift of vowels and the defining accent feature of the Inland North dialect region, though it can also be found, variably, in the neighboring Upper Midwest and Western New England accent regions.